igorneaga/schedule/README.md

 An application will create an excel file based on department and their courses to provide information about the total amount of classes tough by a specific professor, cost center, and other essential information for a user.
 ## Goals
 Use Python programming language  to develop an academic course scheduling program that will  reduce internal course scheduling process time by up to 50%.
 Developed for College of Business at Minnesota State University, Mankato.
-## Instructions
-While you are using this program, you can select one or multiple files from "test_excel_files" folder to see a result.
 ## Authors

 * **Igor Neaga** - *Initial work* - [igorneaga](https://github.com/igorneaga)